getodk/central-backend/docs/api.md

 #### Deleting a Form [DELETE]

-Only `DELETE` a `Form` if you are sure you will never need it again.
+When a Form is deleted, it goes into Trash section, but it can now be restored from the Trash.
+After 30 days in the Trash, the Form and all of its resources and submissions will be automatically purged.
 If your goal is to prevent it from showing up on survey clients like ODK Collect, consider setting its `state` to `closing` or `closed` instead (see [Modifying a Form](/reference/forms/individual-form/modifying-a-form) just above for more details).

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+#### Restoring a Form [POST /v1/projects/{projectId}/forms/{id}/restore]

+_(introduced: version 1.4)_

+Deleted forms can now be restored (as long as they have been in the Trash less than 30 days and have not been purged).
+However, a deleted Form with the same `xmlFormId` as an active Form cannot be restored while that other Form is active.
+This `/restore` URL uses the numeric ID of the Form (now returned by the `/forms` endpoint) rather than the `xmlFormId` to unambigously restore.

 + Response 200 (application/json)
     + Attributes (Success)